githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 As you can see, I've opened this pull request and it would be great if you could review it.
 Issues are where project contributors _discuss_ a bug or new feature.
 Pull requests are places to _share_ the changes made to the repository.

-When an approval or request for changes is not yet needed, consider using **comments**.
-Comments enable you to inquire about the proposed change early in the review process.
-You don't need to wait until something is complete to make suggestions.

 ### Responsibilities of a reviewer

 As a pull request reviewer, your role is to help the pull request author by making sure: